wp-plugins/online-reservation/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Online Reservation is a plugin that allow you to manage and receive your business reservation online.

 == Description ==
 Online Reservation is a plugin that allow you to manage and receive your business reservation online.

 = Features =
+* Easy to confirm ,reject and trash the reservations
+* Set your business opening and closing time for week day
+* Set maximum available table and seats
+* Assign how early and late , a reservation can be made by your customer
- 1. Shortcode support  *[online_restaurant_reservation]*
+* Shortcode support  *[online_restaurant_reservation]*
- 2. Cross Browser compatible
+* Cross Browser compatible
- 3. Easily style some parts
- 4. And more...

 == Installation ==